Back to blog

 View Transitions in Astro with CSS

 The View Transitions API has been on my radar for a while.
-I finally decided to see how it would work in practice on my Astro site using Tailwind v4, without adding any extra JavaScript.
+I finally tried it on my Astro site with Tailwind v4, and I wanted a hard constraint.

-It turns out you can get smooth, page-to-page transitions with only CSS.
+Turns out you can get smooth page-to-page transitions with only CSS.

 Why I Tried This